Now you can sign up for a virtual library card without visiting our libraries.

 Featured news, events, and stories from Madison Public Library

-While our libraries are temporarily closed, please be advised that book drops are also closed.
+While our libraries are closed, please be advised that book drops are also closed.
 Please keep library materials until libraries reopen.
 Due dates of checked out materials will be extended to accommodate the closure, and holds will be retained at libraries until libraries reopen.

 The Bubbler Provides Online Resources for Creators of all Ages